minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 Each robot must also have some code that tells it how to move about a room, which will go in a method called *updatePositionAndClean*.

-Ordinarily we would consider putting all the robot’s methods in a single class.
-However, later in this problem set we’ll consider robots with alternate movement strategies, to be implemented as different classes with the same interface.
+Ordinarily we would consider putting all the robot's methods in a single class.
+However, later in this problem set we'll consider robots with alternate movement strategies, to be implemented as different classes with the same interface.
 These classes will have a different implementation of *updatePositionAndClean* but are for the most part the same as the original robots.
-Therefore, we’d like to use inheritance to reduce the amount of duplicated code.
+Therefore, we'd like to use inheritance to reduce the amount of duplicated code.

 We have already refactored the robot code for you into two classes: the Robot class you completed above (which contains general robot code), and a StandardRobot class inheriting from